 Manage runsheet / flow of event

 POC/Manage guests and speakers before going on stage

 *More information about these roles and responsibilities will be shared by 10×10’s Events Lead.

 Measuring our impact is almost as important as the campaign itself.
 We need to continually measure, evaluate and report the work of our global network of volunteers and social purpose partners to inform future strategy, report to key operational supporters and importantly, celebrate together as we achieve great results.

 Therefore, the final step in your role as Project Lead is to:

-2. Write a report (or ask your comms people to) and submit to your Head of City for their inclusion in their annual report.
+2 Write a short report or event summary (120 – 150 words) to 10×10 HQ and your Head of City for their inclusion in their annual report.

 3 Motivate the Committee to complete the Volunteer Survey.